Skip to content

 - Look at the screenshot to find the element's position.

 - Return coordinates in the 0-999 range.
-They will be automatically scaled to the actual viewport.
+Your code will convert them to pixel coordinates.

 - Click elements in their CENTER, not on edges.`;